underlines/awesome-ml/llm-tools.md

 - [llama-fs](https://github.com/iyaja/llama-fs) organizes a folder and renames files on your system by looking at each file and creating a useful structure based on metadata and common conventions
 - [Leon](https://github.com/leon-ai/leon) personal assistant with multiple features like TTS, ASR, LLM usage
 - [Vision Agent](https://github.com/landing-ai/vision-agent) allows users to describe vision problems in text and utilizes agent frameworks to generate code solutions, leveraging existing vision models to expedite task completion.
+- [Lagent](https://github.com/InternLM/lagent) allows users to efficiently build LLM-based agents with a unified interfacing design, supporting various models and customizable actions using frameworks like OpenAI API, Transformers, and LMDeploy

 ## Multi Modal